acidb/mobiscroll-docs/versioned_docs/version-5.24.0/vue/_auto-generated/eventcalendar/options_agenda.md

 objects to the timezonePlugin option.
 These objects can be imported from the mobiscroll bundle:

 **Default value**: undefined
-### touchUi {#opt-touchUi}

-boolean &#124; "auto"

-Use true to render a touch optimized user interface, or false for a user interface optimized for pointer devices (mouse, touchpad).

-Can be used with the responsive option to change the user interface based on viewport width.

-If set to &#039;auto&#039;, the touch UI will be automatically enabled based on the platform.

-**Default value**: 'auto'
 ### width {#opt-width}

 string &#124; number